nad2040/cs631apue-notes/week03.md

 Identify a struct stat member not listed in the slides/videos:
 - NetBSD extensions include st_gen, the file/inode generation number.

+- I'm not sure what it could tell you about your filesystem.
+Maybe whether files have been deleted or not?

 Identify three setuid executables on your system.
 What do they do, and why do they need to be setuid?